 For the management of the fund's investments, the fund further seeks to be an active owner and to influence issuers directly through active ownership activities.
-For voting, the fund's Voting Guidelines is used as the default position, but investment teams are allowed to deviate based on case-by-case analyses.
-Voting must always be carried out to the benefit of investors to avoid any conflict of interest.

 PROPORTION OF INVESTMENTS

 The fund promotes environmental and/or social characteristics through the application of its exclusions, sustainable investments and active ownership activities for investments in its portfolio.
 As the fund reserves the opportunity of making other investments in cash, derivatives and investments for which there might be insufficient ESG data ("Other"), the expected minimum proportion of investments aligned with the fund's environmental and/or social characteristics is 80%.